Scratching, climbing and loving to sleep above the level of the ground are drilled into a cat’s DNA.

 Tables and the tops of cupboards including the refrigerator offer them warm and often sunny places where they can settle down and snooze away from any untoward distractions.

 Cats even learn over time that there is a value in climbing and jumping to reach and patrol on stovetops, counters and tables.
 Here they have discovered they can find tasty bits of food that have been left behind.
+You can bring your cat to a reputable cattery tea tree gully so it will experience the utmost comfort and the best services it deserves.

 To give them credit, cats tend to be graceful acrobats and so rarely cause breakages of things or pose danger to anyone.
 But, some cat parents would prefer their pets to keep away from countertops and tables.